I Hurt Myself At Work What Should I Do? – Step-By-Step Guide To What To Do If Hurt or Injured At Work?

 Reporting Your Accident At Work To Your Colleagues

-If you have an accident at work, you need to tell your colleagues: “I injured myself at work”, or “I injured myself and can’t work” as soon as possible.
+If you hurt yourself at work, you should tell a trusted colleague.
 Firstly your colleagues need to know this so they can avoid having the same accident as you.
 They also need to know that you need to be relieved of your duties, so you can receive medical treatment.
 Your colleagues may also be required to act as eyewitnesses during your case, to provide evidence.

 Reporting Your Injury To A Manager